xaviripo/bachelor-thesis/thesis/contents/1-preliminaries/2-hott.md

 There are two main ways to obtain types:

 1. To create them from scratch, via inductive types.
-We will see this option in @sec:hits.
+We will see this option in @sec:circle_hits.

 2. To create them from previously existing types, via type constructors.